Classic Cinnamon Sugar Cookies You’ll Love

 Can I use brown sugar instead of white sugar?

 Yes.
-Brown sugar will give your cinnamon sugar cookies a richer, molasses flavor and a chewier texture.
+Brown sugar will give your cinnamon sugar cookies a richer molasses flavor and a chewier texture.
 You can use it entirely or mix it with white sugar for a balanced taste.

 What’s the best cinnamon to use?